tpayne/terraform-examples/README.md

 ---------------------
 The third set of examples are for Azure and are based on the Terraform starting examples.
 To use them you will have to have access to an Azure project in the cloud, then use `az login` to connect to it.

-  * Goto a temporary directory and create a project directory
-  * Clone the repo

 To run these tutorials, you must have ensured the following...

 * You have access to a Azure account as an admin or owner